-For any investment in Information Technology (hardware, software, services) with a direct cost (not including staff time) greater than $10,000 using E&G or University Auxiliary funds, use the IT Investment Proposal Form.
+For any investment in Information Technology (hardware, software, services) with a direct cost (not including VCU faculty and staff time) greater than $10,000 using E&G or University Auxiliary funds, use the IT Investment Proposal Form.
 Exempt from review or approval by the committee are grant funded and student fee funded IT investments.

 There are two types of proposals received by the committee using the online form: